Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Theoretical Framework

 \section{Theoretical Framework}

-Over four years of participatory design (PD) with students, teachers, and learning scientists, we synthesized surveys, interviews, focus groups, pilot studies, and collaborative design activities into a framework aligned with established theory \cite{cohn2024towards,cohn2025exploring,cohn2025multimodal,cohn2025theory,cohn2025cotal,fonteles2026jli}.
+Over four years of participatory design (PD) with students, teachers, and learning scientists, we synthesized surveys, interviews, focus groups, pilot studies, and collaborative design activities into a framework aligned with established theory~\cite{cohn2024chain,cohn2024towards,cohn2025exploring,cohn2025personalizing,cohn2025multimodal,cohn2026theory,cohn2025cotal,fonteles2026jli}.
 We present \textbf{Evidence-Decision-Feedback (EDF)}, a principled approach to adaptive scaffolding for LLM-based pedagogical agents that addresses the limitations of existing frameworks discussed in Section~\ref{sec:background}.

 EDF comprises three semi-autonomous modules that provide a blueprint for operationalizing adaptive support (shown in Figure~\ref{fig:edf}).
 Using ECD and Stealth Assessment, the \textbf{Evidence} module enables stakeholders to specify the student data to be monitored to continuously update a learner model.
 This provides \emph{mastery evidence} and is used by the \textbf{Decision} module to determine pedagogical intent (e.g., boosting self-efficacy) by generating a \emph{dialogue policy} that is consistent with SCT and within the ZPD.
-The \textbf{Feedback} module operationalizes this policy into adaptive scaffolding, ensuring it reflects social constructivist principles.
-When a student responds, the response is stored as \emph{dialogue evidence} and used to update the learner model before the next conversation turn.
+The \textbf{Feedback} module operationalizes this policy into adaptive scaffolding, ensuring it reflects social constructivist principles by encouraging active knowledge construction.
+When a student responds, the response is stored as \emph{dialogue evidence} to further update the learner model.

 Gray dotted arrows in Figure~\ref{fig:edf} denote \emph{interpretability}, a core tenet of EDF.
-We define interpretability as stakeholders' ability to understand why agent output was generated by examining how observable input data is reflected in evidentiary representations and policy explanations.
+In our context, we define interpretability as the extent to which agent output can be traced through the input-to-evidence-to-policy-to-feedback chain using observable system artifacts, thereby supporting stakeholders' ability to understand why the agent produced a given output.
 Using CoT prompting, we elicit the LLM's reasoning within each module so that agent feedback can be traced to dialogue policy selection, policy-to-evidentiary inferences, and evidence-to-input data.
 This provides a transparent account of how student input data is transformed into agent output, offering insight into agent decision-making.